 “An ounce of prevention is worth a pound of cure.”

-Annual examination is the cornerstone of your pet’s health.
-The signs of many diseases may be mild or subtle and a thorough physical examination by a veterinarian can help identify hidden problems or concerns.
-Dental disease is just one example of a potentially hidden disease that your veterinarian may notice that could have great effects on your pet.
+An annual examination is the cornerstone of your pet’s health.
+The signs of many diseases may be mild or subtle, and a thorough physical examination by a veterinarian can help identify hidden problems or concerns.

 Does your pet experience stress or anxiety with veterinary appointments?
 Visit our Fear Free page to learn how we can help!